38/glimpse/README.md

-glimpse
+Glimpse
 =======

 A generic,high-performance key-value log processing framework written in C.

-#build glimpse

-cmake is required, and inorder to build the cli(command line interface), libreadline should be installed in your computer.
+#Build Glimpse

+prequisite:

+	cmake

+	libreadline

+How to build?

+	1) run `cmake .' to generate Makefile

+	2) Edit File <include/future.h> to enable/disable features (optional)

-cmake . && make
+	3) make

-#try glimpse
+#Try Glimpse

-you can use the glimpse-cli to try the framework.
+	You can try the framework with the shell, glimpse-cli.